Wood Therapy Massage

 If you want something new that will positively affect your health, I encourage you to try it at least once.

-Wood therapy pairs well with MLD massage: wooding softens the tissues, and lymphatic massage helps drain the areas treated.
+Wood therapy pairs well with MLD massage: aiming to soften tissues, improve mobility and lymphatic drainage.

 While I recommend trying wood therapy, there are reasons it might not be suitable for you.
 Check this list of contraindications, and get in touch if you have any concerns.